 Car Method: we have not tried this but we have heard it works really well.
 Line up graphic on plastic.
 Peel and stick place in car during a warm day and check back in a couple of hours.
 We heard the decals lay down really good this way.

 Remember be patient!!!!!!!!!!!

 2 Find a big table and layout all the pieces.
 Each piece is numbered (if done in cut vinyl) by the order it should be put on.

 3 This graphic is big so the best way to put this on is wet.
 Have a sprayer bottle (NO Windex or window cleaners) with 2 drops of dish soap to 16oz of water and a squeegee (small 6inch window one will do.)

 4 Figure out the area on the trailer you want to do and clean really good and remove any screws which could be in the graphic area.

 5 Mask a straight line and make sure it level.
 This will give you a good reference.
 Don't try and eyeball it.

-6 Start with piece #1, peel and wet back with fluid lightly.
+6 Lightly mist the area you will be applying then peel and wet back fo decal with fluid lightly.
 Apply by starting in one corner and squeeze the air bubbles out as you go.
 The wet back will help this.
 Then move on to piece #2 and so on.
-This graphic is done in pieces and seams are made to over lap by about a 1/4 inch.
+If this graphic is done in pieces, seams are made to over lap by about a 1/4 inch.